TranNhutThong1999/social/README.md

 ## 📄 License

-Dự án này được phát hành dưới MIT License.
+This project is released under the MIT License.